broodminder/userguide/docs/en/50_mybroodminder_v5.md

 With these facts, we can see that **for a proper productivity evaluation, we must only consider the weight variations coming exclusively from the bees' production**.
 In this way, external events must be ignored: feeding, swarming, addition/withdrawal of suppers, beekeeper interventions, unexplained loss or gain.
 The BWeight algorithm makes it easy to identify these distinct events and to exclude them from the productivity calculation.

 ## Weather
-For each apiary, several information are presented from several sources.
+For each apiary, several information are presented from several sources:

 - apiary weather: typically temperature, hygrometry, rainfall and wind.
-- Foraging and Honeyflow indexes (see below)
+- Foraging and Nectar Flow Indexes (see below)
 - sources from which these values are derived or computed

-### Readings
 The weather data displayed in this space is derived from two main sources:

 1. By default, they come from WeatherSource.
 This service provides real-time weather conditions for a given location defined by its country/postal code.
 The service also includes a 10-day forecast.
 The current day is indicated by the vertical dotted line.
 All users have access to this source.